 Block 6-Sided Arrow

-Block’s 6-Sided Arrow target features an open-layered design, making it one of the easiest foam block targets to retrieve arrows from.
+Block’s 6-Sided Arrow target features an open-layered design, making it one of the easiest foam block to retrieve arrows from.
 It’s lightweight at 15 pounds and relatively compact at 18” x 18” 16”.

-As is standard with foam block targets, this six-sided target sports a different pattern on each side to prevent shooters from getting bored during practice.
+As is standard with foam block targets, this six-sided cube sports a different pattern on each side to prevent shooters from getting bored during practice.
 This bad boy works well with both crossbow bolts and broadheads of any kind, and you can use it with pretty much any bow setup you have

 This is one of the highest-rated and widely-used blocks you can buy, and it has tons of 5-star reviews on Amazon.
 One commenter even said, “I may have shot 20,000 shots into this thing, and it’s still going.”